⇛ Business License Application Online

 (Ord.
 No. 143, § 2, 7-2-81)

 Sec.
 16-33.
-Renewal.Prior to March 16 of each year, any person with a place of business in the city and subject to this division shall apply for renewal of business registration with the city clerk.
+Renewal.Business registration renewals are due on or before the three hundred and sixty fifth (365th) day from the date of issuance of the initial business registration or the last renewal date.
+Any person with a place of business in the city and subject to this division shall apply for renewal of business registration with the city clerk.

 Sec.
 16-34.
 Application.Any person filing an application for issuance or renewal of any business registration shall include in the application his current revenue division taxpayer identification number or evidence of application for a current revenue division taxpayer identification number.